• Skip to main content

 In order to use an electric guitar, you also need a good electric guitar amp, effects (reverb, distortion, delay, etc.), and connectors (the famous jacks).
 Try to get consistent strings as well.
 It’s a shame to play a high-end guitar on a cheap combo!

-If you research and search carefully, you can equip yourself with an amp, a guitar, and an effects pedal (maybe one more pedal as well) for $500.
+If you research and search carefully, you can equip yourself with an amp, a guitar, and an effects pedal (maybe even two individual pedals or one multi-effects pedal) for $500.
 If you are willing to double that or more, you have a whole world of possibilities in front of you.

 Reader Interactions